sunainapati/sunainapati.github.io/Goals.md

 Somethings I want to read in future:
 - Definitely some topology book
-- Definitely some Algebraic number theory
+- Definitely some Algebraic number theory ( nuekirch?)
 - some complexity theory notes
 - Matrix and graphs by Bapat
 - Number fields by Daniel A Marcus